zenml-io/zenml/docs/book/starter-guide/pipelines/pipelines.md

 zenml example pull starter_guide  # soon to be replaced with `zenml init --starter` cd starter_guide

-# If you have VS Code, nows the time to open it!
+# If you have VS Code, now is the time to open it!
 code .
 ```